gurvir221/Whatsapp-Chatbot/README.md

 # dictionary and translation in any language

 #for meaning
-You can search queries like: activist meaning,show activist meaning (it will show you the meaning of the word activist)
+You can search queries like: activist means(it will show you the meaning of the word activist) You can search for any word for meanings

 #for translation
 You can search queries like: business in spanish(it will translate 'business' in spanish)